11 Skills Recruiters Screen For in Dental Hygienist Resumes

 What knowledge areas are most important for Dental Hygienists?

-O*NET identifies the following core knowledge domains for Dental Hygienist roles: Medicine and Dentistry, Customer and Personal Service, Psychology, English Language, Education and Training.
+Core knowledge domains for Dental Hygienist roles based on verified occupational data: Medicine and Dentistry, Customer and Personal Service, Psychology, English Language, Education and Training.